Kanye West Reportedly Designed T-Shirts Urging Black People To Leave Democratic Party

 At the Young Black Leadership Summit in Washington, D.C., Turning Point USA communications director Candace Owens introduced a new line of T-shirts and caps from the organization, which she said were designed by West.

-“Blexit is a renaissance and I am blessed to say that this logo, these colours, were created by my dear friend and fellow superhero Kanye West,” Owens said, according to Page Six.
+“Blexit is a renaissance and I am blessed to say that this logo, these colors, were created by my dear friend and fellow superhero Kanye West,” Owens said, according to Page Six.

 The clothing line is part of the launch of Blexit.com (which likely takes inspiration from Brexit in Britain), a site that bills itself as a place for “individual journeys of free thinkers across the country” and posts testimonials of African Americans who have left the Democratic party to encourage others to do the same.
 The site also credits West as the designer of the line.